hupayx-com/taycan-docs/src/whitePaper/en/README.md

 ## Service Roadmap
 ### Blockchain-based payment API support
 Hupayx is a project to enable cryptocurrency for payment.
 Cryptocurrency payment has the potential to be used as a means of global payment by significantly lowering the high fee related to the conventional central payment system, and enabling quick and direct transactions between overseas counterparts.
 However, there remains issues to be resolved to attain a certain level of practicality, such as processing of canceled payments, refunds, and settling disputes between the parties.
 Taycan therefore provides a new payment method similar to the conventional payment system by utilizing the refund functions of ERC-20 token and smart contract designed within boundaries of EIP-5528 standards.
 After verifying the purchase details in accordance with the smart contract, the buyer can pay and sign, and the seller can then withdraw the money they received from the buyer.
-Moreover, a 14-day lock-in period can be set for the payment confirmation, providing flexibility which enables immediate offline payments between the parties at the same time establishing security and complete trust.
+Moreover, a certain lock-in period can be set for the payment confirmation, providing flexibility which enables immediate offline payments between the parties at the same time establishing security and complete trust.
 Based on Taycan, Hupayx supports such procedures as an API (Application Programming Interface).
 Developers or project members who develop with this API can provide a trusted service and a confirmation process of purchasing into their system, which results in various utility in both online and offline payments.